-This Comprehensive Plan has been adopted and amended pursuant to Chapter 163, Part II, Florida Statutes, commonly known as the "Local Government Comprehensive Planning and Land Development Regulations Act of 1985" or the "Growth Management Act."
+This Comprehensive Plan has been adopted and amended pursuant to Chapter 163, Part II, Florida Statutes, commonly known as the "Local Government Comprehensive Planning and Land Development Regulations Act of 1985" or the "Growth Management Act, " and subsequently, the Community Planning Act (2011).
 This Plan is to serve as the Town's "road map" for growth and development.
 All land development regulations and decisions regarding capital improvements needed for growth and development should be consistent with and further this plan.